AN OVERVIEW OF NJ PARTNERSHIP LAW

 Proving the Existence and Terms of a Verbal Partnership Agreement Under NJ Law

 As previously stated, a NJ partnership can exist even in the absence of a written partnership agreement.
 You may ask how that can be.
 Here’s an example.
-When a person or persons act together in such a way that another person(s) reasonably believes that he or she is a partner of the other and that person’s belief is reasonable and he or she relies on that belief, then a partnership can exist.
-Of course, there must be proof and evidence to find a partnership (by estoppel), but if such a partnership is found to exist, efforts to deny this relationship may not be successful and if a lawsuit is brought for damages, financial responsibility may exist to all partners.
+When a person or persons act together in such a way that another person(s) reasonably believes that he or she is a partner of the other and that person’s belief is reasonable, and he or she relies on that belief, then a partnership can exist.
+Of course, there must be proof and evidence to establish a partnership (by estoppel), but if such a partnership is found to exist, efforts to deny this relationship may not be successful, and if a lawsuit is brought for damages, financial responsibility may attach to all partners.

 Thinking About Joining an Existing Partnership?